highcharts/node-export-server/README.md

 ## Using as a Node.js Module

-The export server can be included as a module:
+The export server can also be used as a module:

     //Include the exporter module
     const exporter = require('highcharts-export-server');